QaidamGhost/isochron_burial_dating/README.md

  4. Wait for the plots and values of burial age in the command window.

 ## Software Version and Dependency
- - Matlab 2021b and higher version.
+ - Matlab 2021b or higher version.
- - Optimization Toolbox 9.2 and higher version.
+ - Optimization Toolbox 9.2 or higher version.
- - Statistics and Machine Learning Toolbox 12.2 and higher version.
+ - Statistics or Machine Learning Toolbox 12.2 and higher version.
- - Curve Fitting Toolbox 3.6 and higher version.
+ - Curve Fitting Toolbox 3.6 or higher version.

-## Platform
+## Platform for Tests
  - Intel i9-9900K / HP OMEN by HP Obelisk Desktop 875-1xxx / Windows 10 21H2
  - AMD RYZEN R5-3600x / MSI B450m MORTAR / Windows 10 21H2